simasch/vaadin-jooq-template/README.md

 ## Project structure

-- `layout/MainLayout.java` in `src/main/java` contains the navigation setup (i.e., the side/top bar and the main menu).
-This setup uses [App Layout](https://vaadin.com/docs/components/app-layout).
+- `layout/MainLayout.java` in `src/main/java` contains the navigation setup using [App Layout](https://vaadin.com/docs/components/app-layout).
 - `views` package in `src/main/java` contains the server-side Java views of your application.
 - `themes` folder in `frontend/` contains the custom CSS styles.